 Two months after purchase, I love it.
-The power delivery is excellent, the handling is smooth, and all the features are impressive.
+The power delivery is excellent, the handling is smooth, and all the impressive features.
 I know I will have to baby this thing, or I’ll have to sell a kidney to maintain it.
 I would always recommend people bring a mechanic or have a pre-purchase inspection done before buying any used car, do not trust anyone, especially a dealer.

 I hope to continue to have fun with this vehicle, and I hope that people take reasonable risks when It comes to enjoying themselves and their guilty pleasures.